yugabyte/yugabyte-db/docs/content/latest/sample-data/northwind.md

 ### 1. Download the SQL scripts

-You can download the Northwind database that is compatible with YugaByte DB from our GitHub repo.
-Here’s the two files you’ll need:
+You can download the Northwind database files, which are compatible with YugaByte DB, from the [`sample` directory of the YugaByte DB GitHub repository](https://github.com/YugaByte/yugabyte-db/tree/master/sample).
+Here are the two files you’ll need.

 [northwind_ddl.sql](https://raw.githubusercontent.com/YugaByte/yugabyte-db/master/sample/northwind_ddl.sql) — Creates tables and other database objects
 [northwind_data.sql](https://raw.githubusercontent.com/YugaByte/yugabyte-db/master/sample/northwind_data.sql) — Loads the sample data